 Take the next step in your career with industry-relevant online courses designed for working professionals in the United States.

-FAQs on DBA and MBA
+FAQs on DBA vs. MBA – Which Degree Makes You Future-Ready?

-Ans: An MBA is a master-level degree for professionals seeking to develop their leadership skills and business knowledge.
+An MBA is a master-level degree for professionals seeking to develop their leadership skills and business knowledge.
 DBA programs, on the other hand, are doctoral-level courses that focus on advanced theoretical knowledge and research.

-Ans: You can pursue a DBA after completing your MBA.
+You can pursue a DBA after completing your MBA.
 It is a typical progression for MBA graduates to apply for DBA programs if they wish to transition into consulting, strategy, or academic and research-oriented roles.

-Ans: Yes, you can switch to a DBA program from an MBA course.
+Yes, you can switch to a DBA program from an MBA course.
 Many MBA graduates view DBA degrees as the next progression in their academic and professional journey.
 Many DBA programs take graduates from varying fields.

-Ans: Several industries may prefer DBA graduates over MBA holders, including business schools and universities (for teaching and research), consulting, R&D, policymaking, advisory, and more.
+Several industries may prefer DBA graduates over MBA holders, including business schools and universities (for teaching and research), consulting, R&D, policymaking, advisory, and more.

-Ans: A DBA costs more than an MBA course, which is approximately USD 133,340.
+A DBA costs more than an MBA course, which is approximately USD 133,340.
 MBA programs may cost around USD 56,850 on average.
 Costs vary, depending on the program type, location, and institution.